How to Use Your Smartphone as a Mouse and Keyboard in Windows 11

 4. Use Chrome Remote Desktop as an Alternative

-If you want full screen control instead of just mouse and keyboard input, Chrome Remote Desktop is a good option.
+If you want full-screen control instead of just mouse and keyboard input, Chrome Remote Desktop is a good option, allowing you to remotely access and control your entire Windows PC from your smartphone.

 This method is ideal for remote access but requires an internet connection.